jcampero/Getting-Cleaning-Data---CourseProject/README.md

     http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-- For time and network bandwidth efficiency, if the local working directory already contains a copy of the original data (stored in the ./data directory), the script doesn't download the file again and uses the present copy
+- For time and network bandwidth efficiency, if the local working directory already contains a copy of the original data (stored in the ./data directory), the script doesn't download the file again and uses the local copy
 - Once the zip file is transferred and saved as "Dataset.zip"" (or is already present), 8 files are read to construct a working data frames for each one.
 Files accessed within Dataset.zip are: